cknoll/xaiev/seed_compare.md

 **Note that the script can only combine the result of two models with different seeds.
 You need to change it if you want to compare more models in one plot.**

-**The script is written with the help of Aider and it might be 100% faultproof under all circumstances.**
+**The script is written with the help of Aider and it might not be 100% faultproof under all circumstances.**